 Parents who own a business or a farm, or who are otherwise self-employed, may be required to complete a Business/Farm Supplement in addition to the PROFILE.
 The form is available from the financial aid offices of the colleges/universities that require the form.

 Early Decision Candidates

 It is critical that ED candidates communicate directly with the college financial aid office.
-In most cases, you will be required to complete the PROFILE in the fall, and you may also need to complete other institutional forms.
-The college will likely give you an estimate of your financial aid package at the time of admission.
-Your aid award will likely not become official until after you have filed a FAFSA (after January 1) in order to become eligible for the federal and any state programs already estimated in your financial aid package.
+In most cases, you will be required to complete the FAFSA (available October 1st) and the PROFILE in the fall, and you may also need to complete other institutional forms.
+The college should give you your financial aid package at the time of admission.

 If you are unsure about any aspect of the financial aid application process, be sure to seek help.
 Contact the financial aid offices of the colleges to which you are applying.
 Each financial aid officer knows his/her own school’s particular policies and procedures better than anyone else and is, therefore, in the best position to answer your questions.
 Don’t be shy!

 Once the admissions office has decided to admit a student and the financial aid office has determined that she qualifies for financial aid, the financial aid office will put together her financial aid package, comprised of several different types of financial assistance:

 Federal, state, and institutional grants are financial aid awards that typically do not have to be repaid.